I’m occasionally asked what I mean by ‘coaching for the social justice sector.’

 It’s not magic, but it’s maybe the next best thing.
 As you watch yourself make progress and grow into who you’re meant to be, you’ll move through your life and work with increased confidence, intention, and ease.

 I understand coaching as an equal partnership between you and me, where I support you to get you from where you are now to where you want to be.

 My role is to listen—without judgment; with curiosity.
 To ask questions.
 To share reflections, observations, ideas.
 More often than not, I’ll invite you to consider a homework exercise or assignment.
-You’ll get the most out of coaching if you come fully prepared and present, take charge of the topic and the work, and truly understand that the space is yours.
+You’ll get the most out of coaching if you come fully prepared and present, take charge of the work, and truly understand that the space is yours.
 And I believe in your faith that I welcome your feedback and that I’m comfortable with all of your emotions, including frustrations with me.

 I’ll ask you to complete an intake form, which helps me understand where you are right now and the forces at play in your life.
 It also offers you a chance to get clear about why you’re seeking coaching right now, what your goals are, and what changes you’d like to see as a result of our work together.

 I have no agenda except your agenda; I take my cue from you about what you’d like to focus on, what kinds of practices and exercises work for you, and how you’d like to use our time.
 I don’t come with a prepared curriculum or predetermined package of assessments.
 Any homework or assessment that I invite you to consider will emerge through our work together, and you will always retain the right to agree to or opt out of any homework invitations.
 Needless to say, over time I’ve collected stacks and stacks of tools, exercises, and resources—not to mention expertise—that I will happily share with you as appropriate.